Why Do We Keep Needing Permission to Rest?

 Want to explore this more?
 Drop a comment below and tell me: What’s your relationship with rest right now?
 Let’s talk about it.
 Let’s make softness a conversation, not a secret.

-There are days my body feels like a battlefield.
-Days when getting out of bed is a full-contact sport.
 Days when nothing fits right, nothing looks right, and my reflection feels like it belongs to someone else — someone heavier, sicker, older, and more broken than the version of myself I still carry around in my head.

-If you know that feeling — that deep, gut-punch disconnect between who you are and what you see — then you already know: Body positivity isn’t always about love.
-Sometimes, it’s just about survival.
+If you know that feeling — that deep, gut-punch disconnect between who you are and what you see — then you already know:

 Body respect: the version of self-love that doesn’t require a mood ring

 For most of my life, I thought body positivity meant waking up every morning, throwing on a bikini, and twirling in front of a mirror, shouting, “I’m a goddess!”
-(Newsflash: That’s not reality.
-That’s an Instagram ad.)

 When you’re living with chronic illness, disability, trauma, aging, or just…being a human being in an unpredictable body — forcing yourself to “love” everything all the time is another impossible standard.
 Another stick to beat yourself with.

 So I stopped chasing love.
-I started chasing respect instead.

-Feeding my body even when I’m mad at it.
+• Feeding my body even when I’m mad at it.

-Stretching gently, even when it feels stiff and foreign.
+• Stretching gently, even when it feels stiff and foreign.

-Dressing in clothes that fit me, not the me I “should” be.
+• Dressing in clothes that fit me, not the me I “should” be.

-Taking rest seriously, not as a guilty secret, but as a freaking necessity.
+• Taking rest seriously, not as a guilty secret, but as a freaking necessity.

-Speaking to myself like I would to a dear friend who’s fighting hard to stay alive.
+• Speaking to myself like I would to a dear friend who’s fighting hard to stay alive.

-It’s not glamorous.
 It’s not always photogenic.
-It’s real healing.

 The world profits off our self-hate.
 I’m opting out.

-The wellness industry, the beauty industry, even the so-called “body positivity” movement sometimes, they all whisper the same garbage: “If you just try harder, spend more, punish yourself longer — you’ll finally be good enough.”
+The wellness industry, the beauty industry, even the so-called “body positivity” movement sometimes, they all whisper the same garbage:

-You know what?
-I’m tired.
 And I’m not buying it anymore.

-This body — right now, as it is, on its best day and its worst — is good enough.
-Not because it looks a certain way.
-Not because it performs a certain way.
-But because it’s mine.
 Because it carries me through all of it: the heartbreaks, the flare-ups, the ordinary Tuesdays, and the small, stubborn joys.

 That’s worth respecting.